zeppelinux/ninjam-helm/README.md

 # ninjam-helm
 Helm Chart for Ninjam Server deployment to Kubernetes

-Sample deployment to the namespace ninjam:
+###### Sample deployment:

-helm install private /path/to/ninjam-helm -n=ninjam
+`helm install private /path/to/ninjam-helm`

-will create private-ninjam-server deployment and all the resources
+creates _private-ninjam-server_ deployment and all the resources in default namespace

-helm install public /path/to/ninjam-helm -n=ninjam
+`helm install public /path/to/ninjam-helm`

-will create public-ninjam-server deployment and all the resources
+creates _public-ninjam-server_ deployment and all the resources

+###### Configuration

-config-volume (for example private-ninjam) is mounted as a file /usr/local/ninjam/config.cfg
+ConFigMap as a config-volume is mounted as /usr/local/ninjam/config.cfg

+###### Session Persistence

+All the sessions are persisted in /usr/local/ninjam/sessions out of the box in the container.
+If you want to make sure sessions survive pod restart - enable persistence in the values.yaml and specify **storageClass**.

+###### Expose to the world
+Default service type is NodePort, if you want to expose your Pod to the outside - capture the port number and the Node IP and use them to configure firewall/port mapping rule in your network router.
+Default _externalTrafficPolicy_ is _Local_, i.e. if you want to expose all your Pods using one Node change it to _Cluster_